J95Ortiz/Real-Madrid-Quiz/README.md

 If they score between 5 and 7, the message displayed will look like this:
 ![Final Result Message 2](assets/readme_images/quiz.HTML_result_not_bad_message.png)

-And if they score less than 5, the message displayed will look something like this:
+And if they score less than 5, the message displayed alongside their score will look like this:
 ![Final Result Message 3](assets/readme_images/quiz.HTML_result_Hazard_message.png)

-The line indicating to the user how to get back to the instructions page was added after some feedback from my Mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), who said they believed it would improve the experience and provide further clarity.
+The line indicating to the user how to get back to the instructions page was added after some feedback from my Mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), who said he believed it would improve the User's experience and provide further clarity on how to navigate the Site.

-My plan is to add another button in future that sits alongside the "Play Again" one and says "Back to Instructions".
+My plan is to add another button in future that sits alongside the "Play Again" one that says "Back to the Homepage".
 I believe that adding this would make the Results message stand out more to the user and probably make the site feel more streamlined and responsive.

 ## FUTURE FEATURES

 My plan ultimately is to link the Quiz Site to the Real Madrid Site I created for my first project.
-Once this is done the User should feel that the quiz is an extension of the Madrid site, rather than its own standalone project.
+Once this is done the User should feel that the quiz is an extension of the Madrid Site, rather than its own standalone project.

-As a result, there are quite a few features I want to implement in future as I've been unable to so far.
-I'll continue working on this project once I've received my grades and by then I should be capable and have the time to carry out all these changes.
+As a result, there are quite a few features I want to implement in future that I've been unable to so far.
+I'll continue working on this project once I've received my grades and by then I should be capable, and have the time to carry out all these changes.

 - Once I've linked both projects, in order to make the whole site consistent I'll have to change the Navigation Bar's layout and add links to the other pages of the site.
 It would still behave in a similar way to now, but the new layout and links would be consistent across the whole site, meaning the User could then access different pages directly from the Navigation Bar.